TengMCing/PhD/Thesis/abstract.html.md

-Chapter 3, *Automated Assessment of Residual Plots with Computer Vision Models*, and Chapter 4, *Software for Automated Residual Plot Assessment: autovi and autovi.web*, are planned for submission to peer-reviewed journals in the near future.

 <!-- **The thesis is written in Australian spelling, except for Chapters 3 and 4, which use American spelling as specified by the publication venue.** -->